bmiles-development/s6pack-cloud/README.md

 # Installation
  1) clone the project ```git clone git@github.com:bmiles-development/s6pack-cloud.git``` and cd into the project diractory.
  2) run ```npm update```
- 3) Modify the parameters in the following config files to match your application: config.hostingStack.yaml, config.dataStack.yaml and config.webStack.yaml
+ 3) Create AWS [SSM Parameter Store](https://us-east-1.console.aws.amazon.com/systems-manager/parameters) for the first section of parameters outlined in the config.hostingStack.yaml comments.Modify the parameters in the following config files to match your application: config.hostingStack.yaml, config.dataStack.yaml and config.webStack.yaml
  4) Install AWS, Stripe and dependant CDKTF providers. run ```cdktf get``` to install the providers.
- 5) run ```cdktf deploy tfStateBackupStack --auto-approve``` this will setup the state sCreate AWS [SSM Parameter Store]() for the first section of parameters outlined in the config.hostingStack.yaml comments.tore on S3 instead of on your local machine.
+ 5) run ```cdktf deploy tfStateBackupStack --auto-approve``` this will setup the state store on S3 instead of on your local machine.
 This is for a bunch of good reasons, including better security and avoiding syncing issues when developing with a team.
  6) TODO might have to comment out the S3Backend function first before initially run- see the chicken or the egg problem with remote backend infrastructure in the same project.
  7) run: ```cdktf deploy hostingStack --auto-approve``` follow DNS instructions in the TerraformOutput (copy the Hosted Zone SN records into your domain name host DNS, if you do not do this the next stack deployment will fail)
  8) run ```cdktf deploy dataStackLive dataStackDev --auto-approve --ignore-missing-stack-dependencies```